El Rushball, Cutting Edge, Societal Evolution, A Man, A Legend, A Way of Life.

 There wasn't anything anti-Obama in this speech or very little.

-An excellent uh response to the Trump campaign.
+An excellent response to the Trump campaign.

 She did sort of mention Barack Obama in passing, but it was mostly a response to Trump.

-Uh, it was a response to some of the xenophobia and mostly the style, the loud voices.
+It was a response to some of the xenophobia and mostly the style, the loud voices.

 If you want the Republican establishment fighting back on Trump, there you just saw it.

-I thought she hit one of the high water marks.
+I thought she hit one of the high watermarks.

 Oh, yeah, that was great.

-That was an excellent response.
+That was an excellent response to the Trump campaign.

-That makes it even better.
+Of course, that makes it even better.

-She didn't mention Obama.
+She had mentioned Obama.

 We love Obama.